 This article is about the observed workplace and communication dynamics at an American pharmaceutical research company.
 To protect the identity of the employees, the company is not named and only first names are used, in some instances pseudonyms.

 It’s 1998, two years before the start of a new century.
-William Jefferson Clinton is mid-way through his second term as the President of the United States while in the midst of a scandal involving his sexual relationship with then-White House intern, Monica Lewinsky.
+William Jefferson Clinton is mid-way through his second term as the President of the United States while in the midst of a scandal involving his sexual relationship with White House intern, Monica Lewinsky.
 Famine is decimating hundreds and thousands of people in South Sudan.
 Legendary singer Frank Sinatra, feminist activist Bella Abzug, American conservative and politician Barry Goldwater, famed film director Akira Kurosawa, American assassin James Earl Ray and Olympic track and field athlete Florence Griffith Joyner have died.
 The U.S. Food and Drug Administration (FDA) approved Viagra, the first oral medication for the treatment of male impotence.
 Celine Dion, Green Day, Lauryn Hill, Law & Order, Teletubbies, ‘Saving Private Ryan’ and the ‘Titanic’ were dominating the American entertainment and pop culture scene.
 James Byrd, Jr. an African-American, was killed in Jasper, Texas by white supremacists who dragged him to death behind a pick-up truck.
 Matthew Shepard, a gay college student, was beaten, tortured and left to die on a fence in Laramie, Wyoming.
 The Euro (single monetary unit/currency for most of Europe) made its entrance.
 France won the World Cup.
 The Winter Olympics were held in Nagano, Japan.
 The search engine, Google was founded.

 Also in 1998 and of little seismic note, was a mid-size research company located in the Mid-Atlantic region of the United States, attempting to find its business-footing again.